ahmadrafidev/DevBook/docs/commit-message.md

 # Commit Message

-Here's my discovery about **Commit Message**.
+Here's my take about **Commit Message**.

 ## Philosophy

-1. One liner commit message
+1. One Liner:
+   1. Commit message is better  if the message is only one liner so that there is no confusion for the reader.
-2. Concise
+2. Concise:
+   1. Commit message should be very concise and clear so that others developer can quickly understand what this commit is about.

 ## My Commit Message Use Case